7shantanu7/Leetcode-Solutions/README.md

 ## How to Navigate
 The folder name represents the difficulty of problems according to leetcode.

-The file names represent the name of the problem.
+The file name represents the name of the problem.